borankoeruek/prostake-landingpage/README.md

 1. Push your changes to the `main` or `master` branch
 2. GitHub Actions will automatically build and deploy your site
-3. Your site will be available at `https://yourusername.github.io/prostake-landingpage`
+3. Your site will be available at `https://yourusername.github.io/` (served from root)

 ### Manual Build